The Cookin Chicks

 all the ingredients needed to make pull apart pizza bread.

-• Pepperoni– Optional.
-Swap in cooked sausage, ham, or skip the meat for a cheese-only pizza pull apart bread.
+• Pepperoni: Optional.
+Swap in cooked sausage, ham, bacon, or skip the meat for a cheese-only pull apart pizza bread.

-• Mozzarella Cheese– Freshly shredded mozzarella melts best and gives you that classic, cheesy pizza pull-apart texture.
+• Mozzarella Cheese: Freshly shredded mozzarella cheese melts best and gives you that classic cheesy pull apart pizza bread texture.

-• Italian Seasoning/ Garlic Powder– Adds extra pizza flavor.
+• Italian Seasoning/ Garlic Powder: Adds classic pizza flavor.
 Adjust the amounts to suit your taste.

-• Olive Oil– Helps everything bake evenly and adds flavor.
-Melted butter can be used instead for a richer taste.
+• Olive Oil: Helps the biscuit dough bake evenly while adding flavor.
+Melted butter works well, too, for a richer taste.

 Variations

-• Cheese-Only Pull Apart Pizza Bread: Skip the pepperoni and load it up with extra mozzarella for an ultra-cheesy pizza bread.
+• Cheese-Only Pull Apart Pizza Bread: Skip the pepperoni and add extra mozzarella cheese for an ultra-cheesy pull apart pizza bread.

-• Protein– Swap the pepperoni for cooked sausage, ham, bacon, or another favorite meat.
+• Meat Lovers: Swap or combine the pepperoni with cooked sausage, bacon, or ham.

-• Vegetables– Add chopped onions, bell peppers, mushrooms, black olives, or jalapeños.
+• Veggie: Add chopped onions, bell peppers, mushrooms, black olives, or jalapeños.

-• Crescent Roll Pull Apart Pizza Bread: Use crescent roll dough instead of biscuits for a softer, flakier texture.
+• Crescent Roll Pull Apart Pizza Bread: Use refrigerated crescent roll dough instead of biscuit dough for a softer, flakier texture.

-• Air Fryer Pull Apart Pizza Bread: Skip the oven and cook in the air fryer at 350°F for 8-10 minutes, checking often.
+• Air Fryer Pull Apart Pizza Bread: Skip the oven and cook in the air fryer at 350°F for 8-10 minutes, checking often for doneness.

 How to Make Easy Pull Apart Pizza Bread